 3. DO elevate the conversation / DON’T ramble

-Whether you are interviewing or have been hired, always try to elevate the discussion so that key stakeholders know you are interested in what is going on within the company.
-If you bump into your CEO and he/she asks how things are going, she doesn’t necessarily want to hear about about your evening plans, she wants the 3 minute elevator pitch on how you think the business is going.
+Always elevate the discussion so that key stakeholders know you are interested in what is going on within the company.
+If you bump into your CEO and he/she asks how things are going, she doesn’t necessarily want to hear about your evening plans; she wants the 3-minute elevator pitch on how you think the business is going.
 This holds true for the interviewer as well.
-Be sure to prepare your elevator pitch so when asked “why should we hire you?” you have a powerful response.
+Be sure to prepare your elevator pitch so that when asked, “Why should we hire you?” you have a powerful response.

 4. DO network; in and out of the office / DON’T get personal